varvaratou/puppeteer-webgl-ci/README.md

 # prefix to one scrcreenshot
 npx cross-env FILE=<name> npm run ci:gen

-# prefix for quaters of all screenshots (from first to last digit)
+# prefix for some part of screenshots (from first to last digit, limits 0-3,)
 npx cross-env CI=0123 <shell_command>

 # check all screenshots in console